 It’s cleverly designed, with a brass swivel so it turns with you as you move around the yard.
 The crank handle can be mounted on either side.

 The kit includes a leader hose.
-This product is made in China and includes a limited three-year warranty.
+This product includes a limited three-year warranty.

 If you’d like to make reeling even easier, the Liberty Model 707 has a built-in guide, but looks otherwise identical to the 704.

 4. Suncast Hose Hangout HH150: Best Value Wall Mounted

 If you don’t need pretty, the Suncast Hose Hangout is a terrific value that will securely store a 5/8-inch, 150-foot hose for about the price of a venti Frappuccino.

 In spite of its modest price, this hanger is molded in a way that creates a shelf inside, so you can store nozzles or other gardening necessities.
 It’s total size is 13 (w) by 6.5 (d) by 10.75 (h) inches.